xd-vik/mission1m/README.md

 8. Open a pull request. - go to your repo - click on contribute - send merge req. - Done ThankYou :)

-## Whenever You Start Your Work Please be in SYNC with this repo

-- Go to your Github forked Repo SYNC with this repo

--> in your local machine - git pull

-and after that start writing code and commit-push-openPR

 <!-- MARKDOWN LINKS & IMAGES -->

 [contributors-shield]: https://img.shields.io/github/contributors/xd-vik/mission1m.svg?style=for-the-badge